 Author.
 MA Instructional Design

-Christy works as a training coordinator in the healthcare industry, Her first book, Mama Midwife: A Birth Adventure, was self-published in 2013.
+Christy works as a course developer for a mental health organization.
+Her first book, Mama Midwife: A Birth Adventure, was self-published in 2013.

 Christy lives with her two kids (both donor-conceived) in the San Francisco Bay Area.